1 Samuel 1 – The Birth of Samuel

 5. (15-18) Hannah responds to Eli’s accusation; Eli answers with a blessing.

-And Hannah answered and said, “No, my lord, I am a woman of sorrowful spirit.
+But Hannah answered and said, “No, my LORD, I am a woman of sorrowful spirit.
 I have drunk neither wine nor intoxicating drink, but have poured out my soul before the LORD.
 “Do not consider your maidservant a wicked woman, for out of the abundance of my complaint and grief I have spoken until now.”
 Then Eli answered and said, “Go in peace, and the God of Israel grant your petition which you have asked of Him.”
 And she said, “Let your maidservant find favor in your sight.”
 So the woman went her way and ate, and her face was no longer sad.

 a.
-No, my lord: Hannah did not accept Eli’s accusation, but she did not respond in a haughty or arrogant tone.
+No, my LORD: Hannah did not accept Eli’s accusation, but she did not respond in a haughty or arrogant tone.
 She would explain herself, but she did it remembering that he was her high priest.

 c.
-The God of Israel grant your petition: Eli may have spoken this only as a kind wish; but it was in fact a word from the LORD.
+The God of Israel grant your petition: Eli may have spoken this only as a kind wish, but it was in fact a word from the LORD.

 d.
 Her face was no longer sad: The change in Hannah’s countenance shows that she received the promise with faith, something necessary if we will inherit the promises of God (Hebrews 6:12).